-Summer Programs: Overall goals of the program are to decrease summer learning loss for high-risk students and to provide working families with safe, enriching environments for their students.
-Students are provided with six hours of summer program at 30-35 elementary and middle school sites.
+Summer Programs: Overall goals of the program are to decrease summer learning loss for highrisk students and to provide working families with safe, enriching environments for their students.
+Students are provided with nine hours of summer programming at 25 to 30 elementary/K8 sites.
+All elementary/K8 sites follow a morning and afternoon schedule with Academic Assistance in math and literacy and enrichments being provided in the afternoon.
+At middle and high schools, students participate in sports camps, academic enrichments, Bridge programming and Credit Recovery at high schools.